phaubertin/jinue/doc/syscalls/await-thread.md

-# JOIN_THREAD - Wait for a Thread to Exit
+# AWAIT_THREAD - Wait for a Thread to Exit

 ## Description